dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/ide-user-interface.md

 <VersionBlock firstVersion="1.6">

   - Use the **Prune branches** option to remove local branches that have already been deleted from the remote repository.
 Selecting this triggers a [pop-up modal](#prune-branches-modal), where you can confirm the deletion of the specific local branches, keeping your branch management tidy.
-Note that Prune won't delete the branch you've currently checked out.
-Pruning branches in the IDE isn't available for [managed repositories](/docs/collaborate/git/managed-repository) because they don't have a typical remote setup, which prevents deleting branches from a remote repo.
+Note that this won't delete the branch you're currently on.
+Pruning branches isn't available for [managed repositories](/docs/collaborate/git/managed-repository) because they don't have a typical remote setup, preventing remote branch deletion.

 </VersionBlock>